splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-installation/2-3-setup-pi.md

 Answer `y` to the question `Do you want to change your default shell to zsh?`

-Add SplashKit and dotnet to the PATHs to zhs
+Add SplashKit and dotnet to the PATHs to zsh:

 ```bash
 echo "export PATH=$PATH:$HOME/.dotnet" >> ~/.zshrc